orchidsurgical/surgicai-api/README.md

 1. Clone the repository.
 2. Switch the .git repository origin to your repository details
 3. Run `make init` to get basic requirements
-4. Rename the `python_flask_template` directory to your application name.
+4. Rename the `surgicai_api` directory to your application name.
-5. In `docker-compose.yml`, replace instances of `python_flask_template` with the name you used in step 4.
+5. In `docker-compose.yml`, replace instances of `surgicai_api` with the name you used in step 4.
 6. Develop!